Koosjuh/TeamPurple/Website/DRAFT/service_executable_path_acl_review.md

 - Ransomware staging or defense evasion
 - Abuse of build agents or vendor services running from writable folders

-This is especially relevant for servers where services run from custom folders such as:
+This is especially relevant for devices where services run from custom folders such as:

 - `C:\temp`
 - `D:\apps`